 •Teachers help children get checked-in and settled

-Connect as a community with ritual
+Connect as a classroom community with ritual

-•Morning song or verse
+•Morning song or mindfulness

 •Phonemic awareness or math talk